 So, what are some common allergy symptoms you should look out for?

 Many substances may cause your pup irritations, but skin allergies look pretty specific.

 Your pup might chew, rub, lick, scratch, or bite their ears, armpits, flanks, or feet.
-If you see it licking its paws excessively, that’s another common sign.
 So, with all this attention, the skin might look dry or oily, depending on your breed.
 A dog allergies rash is also typical, specifically on the belly.

 Reoccurring ear infections are also a massive symptom.
 As a response to the allergen, ear glands can become inflamed, hot, and very sore.

 If you’re unsure what an ear infection looks like, a pup will usually rub its face on the carpet, causing the ears to become raw.
 In acute infections, you might find pus inside.